freesewing/freesewing/markdown/org/docs/patterns/bella/cutting/en.md

 title: Bella Cutting
 ---

-To make Bella, you'll need:
+**Main fabric**

  - Cut **1 Front** part on the fold.
  - Cut **2 Back** parts.

 These cutting instructions are just for the default Bella block.
-Adjust your cutting accordingly if you are making changes to the block.
+Adjust your cutting accordingly if you have/are making changes to the block.

 <Tip>